ArtificerEntertainment/nco/README.md

 # nco

-An npm package that provides a function that acts as a Null-Coalescing Operator (nco).
+A function that acts as a Null-Coalescing Operator (nco) for npm and node.
 This is a terse way of setting default values.

 You can read more about null-coalescing operators here: https://en.wikipedia.org/wiki/Null_coalescing_operator